-I’m so excited to be writing about Australia.
-Not only is this country home for me (I moved to Melbourne in 2021!), but I’ve also spent a significant time travelling across its beautiful landscapes.
+I’m so excited to be sharing how much it costs to travel in Australia.
+Not only is this country home for me (I moved to Melbourne in 2021!), but I’ve also spent a significant amount of time travelling across its beautiful landscapes.

-I’ve seen a hell of a lot of this beautiful country over the years and have visited on every budget imaginable: as a backpacker with absolutely no spare cash, as a solo traveller on a mid-range budget, and as part of couple on a romantic luxury vacation.
+Needless to say, I’ve seen a hell of a lot of this country over the years and have visited on every budget imaginable: as a backpacker with absolutely no spare cash, as a solo traveller on a mid-range budget, and as part of couple on a romantic luxury vacation.

 In other words, I’m perfectly placed to share exactly how much you can expect to spend on a trip to Australia!
 Whether you’ll be living the Working Holiday dream and driving a beaten-up campervan along the East Coast, taking that once-in-a-lifetime trip to Oz post-retirement, or simply desperate to make the most of your two-week vacation to Australia, I have you covered.